FoxComm/highlander/test/README.md

 We have two types of the tests, for now.

-* Acceptance tests, for testing components
+* Acceptance tests, for testing components.
-* Unit tests, for testing redux modules and other stuff
+* Unit tests, for testing redux modules and other stuff.

 ## Global API for tests